Hypnotoad90/RocketLauncher2/README.md

 ### Qt Framework

 This allows for this project to be cross platform, including support for Linux and OSX.
 For windows I provide a static build, which means it's provided as a single executable with no additional DLL's required or frameworks to install.

+### Installation

+Coming soon

+### Thanks to:

+Blzut3: for helping me with some Qt queries.
+Arkore: for testing on Windows
+DevilHunter: for testing on Windows
+TerminusEst13: for originally coming up with the name 'Rocket Launcher' for the front end